Idaho Court Records

 Where do I Look Up an Inmate in Idaho?

-Generally, the three ways to find an inmate in Nebraska are:
+Generally, the three ways to find an inmate in Idaho are:

 How Do I Conduct an Inmate Search in Idaho?

-The steps for finding an inmate in Idaho are quite straightforward if the requester has the necessary details.
+Finding an inmate in Idaho is relatively straightforward if the requester has the necessary details.

 First, the requester must identify the facility of incarceration or detainment.
-If this is known, then he/she may contact or schedule a visit to the facility to find information on the inmate of interest.
-A useful rule of thumb is to confirm an inmate’s incarceration or detainment before contacting the facility.
+If this is known, they may contact or schedule a visit to the facility to find information on the inmate of interest.
+A helpful rule of thumb is to confirm an inmate's incarceration or detainment before contacting the facility.

 Some jails allow members of the public to call to find information on an inmate.
-Thus, scheduling a visit with the jail administrator is unnecessary in this case.
+Thus, scheduling a visit with the jail administrator is unnecessary.
 The Idaho Department of Corrections also maintains a directory of correctional facilities and visitation rules.
-County jails often have specific rules, and it is useful to know these rules before visiting.
+County jails often have specific rules, so knowing these rules before visiting is useful.

-For local jails, the Sheriff’s website is the best resource for finding inmate information.
-For example, Ada County Sheriff maintains a jail roster and Bonneville County Sheriff regularly updates an inmate list.
+The Sheriff's website is the best resource for information on inmates in local jails.
+For example, the Ada County Sheriff maintains a jail roster, and the Bonneville County Sheriff regularly updates an inmate list.

-If the individual is looking for inmates in multiple counties or is not sure of the facility of incarceration, then the IDOC Offender Search is a useful tool.
+If the individual is looking for inmates in multiple counties or is not sure of the facility of incarceration, the IDOC Offender Search is a valuable tool.
 The central repository pools inmate information from county and state correctional facilities.
-To use the Offender Search, the individual must query the database with the inmate’s full name or I. D. Click on the IDOC number for inmate information, including booking photos and personal information.
+To use the Offender Search, the individual must query the database with the inmate's full name or ID.
+Click on the IDOC number for inmate information, including booking photos and personal information.

-If a requester needs additional information unlisted on the public online database, he/she may submit a public record request citing Section § 74–102 of the Idaho Code (Public Records Act).
+If a requester needs additional information not listed on the public online database, he/she may submit a public record request citing Section § 74–102 of the Idaho Code (Public Records Act).

 Most records are available under the Act, but statutory provisions exempt confidential records from public disclosure, even with consent from the inmate.
 Generally, the Idaho Department of Corrections provides an online form for this purpose.